datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 cluster_request_timeout_ms: 3000ms`
 ```

 If set, this specifies the default end-to-end timeout for the requests.
-This can be set on a per-Mapping basis by setting [`timeout_ms` on the Mapping](../../using/timeouts/).
+This can be set on a per-AmbassadorMapping basis by setting [`timeout_ms` on the AmbassadorMapping](../../using/timeouts/).

 ##### Retry policy